Dr. Maya Angelou Monument

 "Information helps you to see that you're not alone.
 That there's somebody in Mississippi and somebody in Tokyo who all have wept, who've all longed and lost, who've all been happy.
 So the library helps you to see, not only that you are not alone, but that you're not really any different from everyone else.
 There may be details that are different, but a human being is a human being." - Dr. Maya Angelou

-(Image: Renderings of Dr. Maya Angelou monument by Lava Thomas.)
+(Images: Digital Renderings of Dr. Maya Angelou monument Portrait of a Phenomenal Woman by Lava Thomas.)

 Dear Lava,